nrpilling21/thehomeenergyhub/content/blog/heat-pump-running-costs-2026.md

 **Octopus Cozy** offers a dedicated heat pump rate around 10p/kWh for heating hours.
 That would drop a typical 3-bed home from Â£900/year to under Â£400.

-**Economy 7 / Economy 10** tariffs give you cheaper overnight rates of 12â15p/kWh, ideal since heat pumps work efficiently at lower outputs overnight, heating your home gradually.
+**Economy 7 / Economy 10** tariffs give you cheaper overnight rates of 12âÂÂ15p/kWh, ideal since heat pumps work efficiently at lower outputs overnight, heating your home gradually.

 **Solar panels** are the other game-changer.
 A 4kW solar array generates roughly 3,400kWh per year in the UK.
 Combined with a heat pump, your heating can be virtually free during spring and autumn months when solar output is strong and heating demand is moderate.

 ## Heat pump vs gas boiler: the honest comparison

-At face value, a heat pump saves Â£100âÂ£300 per year over a gas boiler on running costs alone.
-Thatâs not a dramatic saving, and itâs the honest truth that many comparison sites gloss over.
+At face value, a heat pump saves Â£100âÂÂÂ£300 per year over a gas boiler on running costs alone.
+ThatâÂÂs not a dramatic saving, and itâÂÂs the honest truth that many comparison sites gloss over.

 But the full picture is more nuanced.
-Gas prices have been volatile â they doubled in 2022 and remain above historical averages.
+Gas prices have been volatile âÂÂ they doubled in 2022 and remain above historical averages.
 Electricity prices are more stable and trending downward as renewable generation increases.
 The direction of travel clearly favours heat pumps.

 Factor in the **Â£7,500 BUS grant** and **0% VAT** (confirmed until March 2027), and the installation cost of an air source heat pump is often comparable to replacing a gas boiler.
 At that point, even modest running cost savings make the investment worthwhile.

 ## The bottom line

-If youâre replacing a working boiler just to save on running costs, the payback period is long â 10â15 years on standard tariffs.
+If youâÂÂre replacing a working boiler just to save on running costs, the payback period is long âÂÂ 10âÂÂ15 years on standard tariffs.
 But if your boiler is due for replacement anyway, the grant makes a heat pump the financially sensible choice.
 Pair it with a smart tariff and the running costs genuinely beat gas.

 Use our [heat pump calculator](/heat-pump-cost-calculator) to get a personalised estimate based on your property.